jaison247/PI-Vision-Custom-Symbols/Community Samples/OSIsoft/mega-menu/README.md

 1. Open sym-mega-menu-template.html in a text editor.

-2. Correct the menu item names in the <body> section of the file.
+2. Correct the menu item names in the &lt;body&gt; section of the file.
 Update the URLs for the href="" attributes (ex: href="https://www.osisoft.com/").

 3. Open sym-mega-menu-template.html in a web browser to preview the menu.